Paper Piecing

 - All Sewhooked patterns are mirror images.
 The image will be correct AFTER you piece it.

-- These are multi-part patterns.
-Accuracy is very important.
+- Accuracy is very important.
 If you’re new to paper piecing, just take your time and practice, practice, practice!

 - Suggested uses… quilts (of course!), handbags, banners, pillows, totes… use your imagination!